A breath alcohol test determines how much alcohol is in your blood. The test measures the amount of alcohol in the air

 - Reduced muscle coordination

 - Impaired judgment and responses

-Driving and operating machinery when you're drunk (intoxicated) is dangerous.
+Driving and operating machinery when you're "high" or drunk (intoxicated) is dangerous.
 A person with an alcohol level of 0.08% and above is considered legally drunk in most states.
 (Some states have lower levels than others.)

 The alcohol content of exhaled air accurately reflects the alcohol content of the blood.

 Normal is when the blood alcohol level is not elevated.

 What Abnormal Results Mean